 Rajasthan is in the Northwest Region of India.
-It is most famous for the Taj Mahal but there are plenty of other places to visit in this colourful region.
+It is most famous for the Taj Mahal but there are plenty of other places to visit in this colourful region of India.

 I first visited India as part of a pre cruise doing the famous Golden Triangle and i just fell in love with Beautiful India and I couldnt wait to explore more.
-There are a few different Rajasthan tour packages that offer things from Religion to Royalty to Foodie delights.
+There are a few different Rajasthan tour packages that offer things from Religion to Royalty to Foodie delights in Rajasthan region.

 Delhi is a bustling city.
 I found it fascinating watching the locals go about their daily business.
 It is the capital of India and is the most popular landing destination for people wanting to explore the Rajasthan region.
 It seems to be the most famous for the UNESCO World Heritage site of the Red Fort.
 I however felt that once I saw one fort they all seemed to look the same.
 I was more interested in the people in India who I just found so facinating.